artandmath/NukeProfilers/wiki/README.md

-This folder contains files in markdown format that can be used in your studio's internal wiki for the compositing department.
+This folder contains files in markdown format that can be used in your studio's  compositing department wiki.

 [CC-BY-4.0 license](../LICENSE)